hydraulic-institute/edb/source/06_section-VI/06_pc-worked-examples.md

 ## Worked Example 2

-A pump designed with a 10-5/8” diameter impeller will be operating at 2000 RPM @ 80 ft.
+A pump designed with a 10-5/8” diameter impeller will be operating at 2000 RPM <units us = "@ 80 ft.
 During installation it was found the TDH was 67 ft.
 Instead of designing a new pump the manufacturer recommends trimming the impeller.
+Using the affinity laws, determine the new impeller diameter and operating flow." metric = "@ 24.384 m.
+During installation it was found the TDH was 20.4216 m.
-Using the affinity laws, determine the new impeller diameter and operating flow.
+Instead of designing a new pump the manufacturer recommends trimming the impeller.
+Using the affinity laws, determine the new impeller diameter and operating flow."/>

 **Calculate the New Impeller Diameter**